 Corn needs a spot with that gets full sun and has fertile, well-drained soil with a pH of 6.0 to 6.8.
-It’s a good idea to amend the soil to improve nutrition and texture by mixing aged compost-enriched Miracle-Gro® Performance Organics® All Purpose In-Ground Soil in with the top few inches of native soil.
+It’s a good idea to improve the soil to improve nutrition and texture by mixing aged compost-enriched Miracle-Gro® Performance Organics® All Purpose In-Ground Soil in with the top few inches of native soil.
 Seedlings can be set out as soon as the last spring frost has passed.
 Space plants 8 to 12 inches apart.
 In case of a surprise late frost, be prepared to cover seedlings with a fabric row cover.
 In cold climates you can plant in a raised bed covered with black or IRT plastic (infrared transmitting plastic) that will warm the soil.
 If possible, lay the plastic a week or so before planting.

 Plan to fertilize regularly because corn is a hungry plant.
 In addition to setting out young plants in the kind of nutrient-rich soil mentioned above, you’ll want to feed corn regularly with a continuous-release fertilizer like Miracle-Gro® Performance Organics® All Purpose Plant Nutrition Granules that nourishes both the soil and your plants.
 (Be sure to follow rates given on the label of any fertilizer you are using.)
 Water your corn once or twice weekly, more if the weather is hot and dry.

 Normal plants should grow fast with dark green healthy leaves.
 Corn will tell you if it is hungry by turning very light green.
 If so, feed again.